dryu99/boonwegig-pub/README.md

   - [x] this seems more like a network issue than chatgpt api... would still be good to have a util function or sth
 - [x] don't persist events (or set as invalid) that have a date in the past
   - [x] or maybe its okay, since the client just fetches future events
-- [ ] look at all errors in logs (from recent busan scrape) and address problems
+- [x] look at all errors in logs (from recent busan scrape) and address problems
+  - [x] fix bug where empty post text isn't handled
+  - [x] print errors out better (sometimes context is hidden because they dont deep print)
+  - [x] also look at edge case where instagram account posts twice. this means that the event existence check will fail since we currently do it by link. prob have to do with other fields.
+    - [x] should we parsing out date + time separately? the primary key right now is (date, venue, band_name_lower_case). i think we can assume time isn't needed
+    - [ ] for now for a fix, just don't persist events that happened in the past...
+  - [x] look into bug where some posts are being identified as having multiple events even when theyre not... sigh
+- [ ] figure out how to handle dates (rn everything is being run from my machine)
 - [ ] figure out db migrations (or how to store create table schemas locally. kysley schema doesnt cover everything e.g. unique constraints)
   - [ ] maybe add created_at and updated_at to relationship tables
   - [ ] watch video on migrations